 I got this bag at a funky little shop right next to Fopp on Cockburn Street in Edinburgh.
 (That’s Co-Burn for my fellow Americans who feel the need to say it out loud – unless you want to be laughed at.
 Trust me.)
 It’s one of my “holiday” bags – which is a selection of bags that will carry more than my normal, minimal amount of junk.
 That way I can put little souvenirs in as I’m wandering around whatever great place I’m visiting and don’t have to worry about my hands getting full.

-When I switch out bags, I will often leave little bits in the old one that aren’t needed.
+When I switch out bags, I will often leave little bits in the old ones that aren’t needed.
 I often smile as I go through that rubbish months later because it’s a bit of a history lesson.
-In this case, I can be pretty certain that the last time I used this bag was late-November or early-December 2008.
+In this case, I can be pretty certain that the last time I used this bag was late November or early December 2008.
 I know this because there are hand-written notes that I took whilst speaking with our social worker about a couple of young kids that were ready for adoption (sadly, we were not the right match for them).

 Of course, I also found a small handful of peppermint candies.
 So they get to stay in the bag and maybe they’ll finally get eaten!